352 weddings shot in 7 countries

 As a photographer I see shapes, colours, light, movement and composition.

 So whether it is an object, a scene or people – still or moving – they are all story telling elements.

 A light hearted look at some of the moments that stood out to me.
 I hope they demonstrate my desire to always expect the unexpected, never approach a wedding with a predetermined idea and always to capture the truth in front of me.

-Here, Ronan showed his nerves to my camera in this photo.
-He also clasped hands his hands but the way my photograph captured his face tells the story perfectly.
+Here the groom showed his nerves to my camera.
+I have shots of his clasped white knuckled hands but the way my photograph captured his face made the album and tells the story perfectly.

 So the kiss really distills this to a split second that says so much.
 This was an early kiss in my career but still one of my favourites.

 For some this feels way too cheesy.
 Others have it all planned and can’t wait.
 Just one of the reasons I love the fact that I never fully know what will happen but must always be ready for the unexpected.

 I welcome all creative ideas a couple share and it isis important for me to be aware of who my couple are, their personalities and expectations.